 - The attendance of the child or young person is compatible with efficient

-The school will respond to formal consultations within 15 days unless school holidays require a delay in responding which the school will request.
-The response will also indicate the level of support the school assesses the pupil to need (Banding Level) any specific arrangements the Local Authority is required to provide to cater for the pupil’s needs (e.g. commissioning additional Therapy or specialist equipment).
+The school will respond to formal consultations within 15 days, unless school holidays require a delay in responding, which the school will request.
+The response will also indicate the level of support the school assesses the learner to need (Banding Level) and any specific arrangements the Local Authority is required to provide to cater for the learner’s needs (e.g. commissioning additional Therapy or specialist equipment).

-Where a pupil does not have an EHCP, the Local Authority will consult School on an Assessment Placement.
-Where the pupil lives outside of Richmond and Kingston that Authority must also consult Achieving for Children.
-On receiving this request, school will (in agreement with parents/carers) undertake a home visit to initially assess if we can meet needs.
-If the school believes that it is appropriate for an Assessment Placement we will inform the Local Authority and arrange for the pupil to begin attending as soon as possible.
+Where a learner does not have an EHCP, the Local Authority will consult the school on an Assessment Placement.
+Where the learner lives outside Richmond and Kingston, that Local Authority must also consult Achieving for Children.
+On receiving this request, the school will (in agreement with parents/carers) undertake a home visit to initially assess if we can meet needs.
+If the school believes that it is appropriate for an Assessment Placement, we will inform the Local Authority and arrange for the learner to begin attending as soon as possible.